 In a strong monitoring environment, Network discovery doesn’t just happen once.
 It re-scans the client’s network periodically and updates the equipment log.
 As a remote manager, you aren’t able to keep track of what client managers do with their devices.
 However, the network discovery system will tell you when a piece of equipment has been added, moved, or removed.

-It is difficult to agree to manage a network for a fixed price when you don’t know exactly what is in the network.
-The network discovery system can help with that, giving insight into exactly what’s under the client’s roof, so you can set an accurate price for your services, and no surprises.
+It is difficult to agree to manage a network for a fixed price when you don’t know exactly what’s in the network.
+The network discovery system can give insight into exactly what’s under the client’s roof, so you can set an accurate price for your services with no surprises.

-The two phenomena of BYOD and network intrusion arose simultaneously and each complicates the other.
-How do you keep track of authorized devices on a network and spot unauthorized devices?
-Although the network discovery service is not a lone tool in the task of spotting intruder devices, getting a list of updates to the network inventory certainly provides a good place to start.
+The two phenomena of BYOD and network intrusion arose simultaneously, and each complicates the other.
+How do you keep track of authorized devices on a network, and spot unauthorized devices?
+Although the network discovery service is not a lone tool in spotting intruder devices, getting a list of updates to the network inventory certainly provides a good place to start.

-Your network managers will need to blend the inventory with other sources of information to work out which new devices are employee-owned and authorized to connect so that they can be ruled out of intrusion detection monitoring.
+Your network managers will need to blend the inventory with other sources of information to work out which new devices are employee-owned and authorized, so they can be ruled out of intrusion detection monitoring.

 Network discovery tools don’t just list devices.
 They also get status reports and attributes for each piece of equipment, such as manufacturer, model, serial number, and age.
-Once the network discovery system has populated the infrastructure inventory, that information can be sorted and searched in all manners of ways.
+Once the network discovery system has populated the infrastructure inventory, that information can be sorted and searched in a number of ways.

 One use of this database is the ability to implement the amortization of equipment, sorting devices that are approaching the end of their service life.
 As an MSP, you probably have a special charge for decommissioning equipment and introducing replacements.
 You might even have a commission agreement with a network device supplier.

 Trying to identify expiring equipment and scheduling a replacement plan is a very difficult task, one that network discovery makes easy.